 - You should apply if you are intending to pursue an academic career in a university or an institution where intensive research is a core function.
 We think of our PhD students as research and teaching apprentices who are in training for the academic profession.
 In your statement of purpose, the Admissions Committee will especially be looking out for evidence of passion for research and hunger for knowledge.

 - You should prepare a high quality research proposal indicating a research topic that is aligned with a potential supervisor’s research interests and the overall research interests of the LKY School.
 We regard PhD students as junior research collaborators and, as such, they are an essential part of the School’s research community.
 You would be expected to contribute actively and productively to our research activities and publication output.
-The LKY School has identified 5 broad research areas that we will be focusing on in the coming years:
+The 3 broad research areas are:

 Please note that getting a potential supervisor’s consent does not guarantee admission.
 Your application will need to be assessed by the Admissions Committee.
 You may be asked to appear for an interview and a written examination.
 The Admissions Committee will not entertain any correspondence on admissions issues while your application is under consideration, except for instances when the Committee has sought clarification or further information.

 - Applicants from the following disciplines are eligible to apply to the PhD programme: public policy, public administration, economics, political science and social science.

 Applicants are strongly encouraged to submit an online application.
 The following documents (in soft copies) are required when submitting an application.

 - Research proposal, statement of intent and a writing sample

 - 2 letters of references (Academic)

 Click here for the detailed requirements of each document.

 Aside from the comprehensive information on our admissions page, if you have any other queries or would like to receive a copy of our programme brochure, please submit your request via our query form.
 Alternatively, you may also speak to our admissions officers at +65 6516 8004.